Ravilaksh/Walmart_capstone_project/README.md

 # Walmart_capstone_project

 This project is to forecast the weekly sales of 45 Walmart store across the United states.
-The complete explanation of the project and case study are mentioned on Walmart_cpastone_project.pdf, have a look into it.
+The complete explanation of the project and case study are mentioned on Walmart_capstone_project.pdf, have a look into it.
 Thanks for your timing...